A groundbreaking treatment for reducing the symptoms of sinusitis

 It has not quite been a year since my balloon sinuplasty, but I felt compelled to thank you for everything that you have done.
 I remember first coming to you, absolutely desperate, as I had sinusitis for nearly all of my life, causing me to have a tonsillectomy and adenoidectomy at 2 and 1/2 years of age.
 From there, I proceeded through many years of antibiotics, nasal sprays, and most tragically, flare-ups every 6-8 weeks, causing me to feel sick for weeks on end.
 After reaching a breaking point at around 35 years old, I proceeded investigating surgical options, seeing 5-6 ENT’s and 2 surgeons.

 Finally, my primary care physician suggested that I contact you.
 Your approach was methodical and meticulous, starting with a conservative course of treatment—antibiotics, sprays, allergy shots etc. Because I did not have too much luck with those treatments, we proceeded with the in-office balloon sinuplasty.
 The procedure was a breeze, taking about 2 hours in the office, with no pain and only mild discomfort for a few hours.
-Hillary was nothing less than amazing during the procedure—she was both nurturing and knowledgeably, a fantastic combination.
+Hillary was nothing less than amazing during the procedure—she was both nurturing and knowledgeable, a fantastic combination.

 Since the procedure on 12/9/11, I have not had any sinus issues.
-I am hesitant to mention this, as I am scared to jinx my good-fortune.
+I am hesitant to mention this, as I am scared to jinx my good fortune.
 My true good fortune, however, was finding you as a doctor.
 I thank you for your distinctive approach to medicine; I thank you for honoring and respecting your patients; I thank you for fixing my sinuses; I thank you for making me happy.
 You are my hero.

 Very truly yours,